mstoodle/jcon2024_workshop/Workshop_CloudCompiler/Section_1/README.md

 looks like very high throughput occurs but then a much lower number comes out.
-The first number can be thought of as the instantaneous performance experienced by transactions that are arriving "now" whereas the second one reflects the overall performance of the server since load was first applied.
+The first number can be thought of as the instantaneous performance experienced by transactions that are arriving "in the moment" whereas the second one reflects the overall performance of the server since load was first applied.
 You should see the instantaneous throughput number improving over time.
-Once you see the number starting to level off (which will probably take a few minutes), the server will be fully warmed up and you may see the JIT compiler output in Window1 start to slow down.
+Once you see the number starting to level off (which will probably takes about a minute), the server will be fully warmed up.
 While the server is ramping up, you may also want to periodically watch Window3 to see if you can see the high memory use that periodically happens as the JIT is compiling big methods.
-This server only has a single core, so it takes a while to ramp up and also the transactions have to share that single core with all the CPU demands of the JIT compiler.
+This server is only allowed to use a single CPU core, so it takes a while to ramp up and also the transactions have to share that single core and the memory with all the CPU and memory demands of the JIT compiler.

 5. Stop the containers

-When you have gotten your fill of watching the activity of this server, you can stop it by pressing Control-C in Window1, which should stop the acmeair_baseline container.
+When you have gotten your fill of watching the activity of this server, you can stop it by pressing Control-C in Window1, which should stop the acmeair_baseline_400m container.
-That may also stop the jmeter container in Window2, but if it doesn't, you can run this command to eventually stop it:
+That should also stop the jmeter container in Window2, but if it doesn't, you can run this command to eventually stop it:

-[Window2]	$ podman stop jmeter
+[Window1]	$ podman stop jmeter

 6. Let's try that again...